Kitura/Kitura-Session/README.md

    - *cookie* is a list of options for session's cookies.
 The options are (as specified in the `CookieParameter` enumeration):
      - `name` - cookie's name, defaults to "kitura-session-id".
      - `path` - cookie's path attribute, this defines the path for which this cookie should be supplied.
 Defaults to "/" which means allow any path.
-     - `secure` - cookie's secure attribute, this indicates whwether the cookie should be provided only over secure (https) connections.
+     - `secure` - cookie's secure attribute, this indicates whether the cookie should be provided only over secure (https) connections.
 Defaults to false.
      - `maxAge` - cookie's maxAge attribute, that is, the maximum age (in seconds) from the time of issue that the cookie should be kept for.
-Defaults to -1.0, i.e. no expiration.
+Defaults to -1.0, i.e., no expiration.
    - *store* is an instance of a plugin for a session backing store that implements the `Store` protocol.
 If not set, `InMemoryStore` is used.
    <br>